 And right after the second session of tattooing.
 Again these are a little darker than they will end up, but no where near as bad as they were after the first session.

-I will give these a few weeks to settle fully, and then add one final photo.
 Finally, seventeen months after this all began, my reconstruction is complete!

 Want to read more of my story?
 Here are some of the key posts